 A comprehensive ROI analysis of professional web design — with industry-specific case studies, payback period analysis, and investment comparisons.

-The math is straightforward.
-A website that costs $8,000 to build and $150/month to maintain, generating just 3-5 additional customers per month at a reasonable lifetime value, produces $50,000-$300,000 in annual return depending on industry.
-No other business investment offers comparable ROI at this price point.
+Using real conversion benchmarks, industry case studies, and direct comparisons to hiring, paid ads, and trade shows, we break down what a well-built website produces.
+A site that costs $8,000 to build and $150/month to maintain, generating 3-5 additional customers per month at a reasonable lifetime value, produces $50,000-$300,000 in annual return depending on industry.

 This paper is for business owners who know their website needs work but need the numbers to justify the investment.
 Here are the numbers.